CSUEBMMG/MMweb/source/pages/curriculum.html.md

 Program Curriculum
 ------------------

 CSUEB is on a quarter system.
-The Graduate Multimedia Program requires a 52-unit minimum.
+The M.A.
+Multimedia in Interaction Design requires a 52-unit minimum.
 Most students, by their own choice, take more than the minimum requirements.
 Electives are drawn from the entire spectrum of courses at CSU East Bay.

 ### Technical Preparation Courses [12 units]